7yon/Places/README.md

 - **PlacesNetworking**: Isolated networking layer.

 ### Design Patterns
-- **MVVM+C**: I used MVVM for the presentation layer to keep Views lightweight and testable.
+- **MVVM+C**: I used MVVM for the presentation layer to keep Views lightweight and View Models testable.
 Coordinators handle navigation, ensuring that Views remain unaware of the navigation flow.
 - **Dependency Injection**: Implemented using **Needle**.
 I prefer compile-time safety for DI to catch graph issues early, rather than at runtime.
-- **Concurrency**: The app uses Swift's modern `async/await` and Actors for handling asynchronous tasks and thread safety, fulfilling the assignment's bonus requirement.
+- **Concurrency**: The app uses **Modern Swift Concurrency** (`async/await`, Actors) for handling asynchronous tasks and thread safety.

 ## 📱 UI & Accessibility

-The UI is built 100% with **SwiftUI**.
+The UI is built 100% with **SwiftUI**

 - **Accessibility**: I've ensured the app is accessible by adding custom identifiers, labels, and hints.
-It supports Dynamic Type and VoiceOver, addressing the assignment's focus on inclusive design.
+It supports Dynamic Type and VoiceOver.
 - **Deep Linking**: The app supports deep linking to specific coordinates (e.g., opening a location from a URL).

 ## 🧪 Testing